Could You Have an Antisocial Personality? Let’s Find Out

 And honestly?

-Labeling someone too quickly can cause its own kind of harm.
+Labelling someone too quickly can cause its own kind of harm.

 Misjudging, or worse, misdiagnosing someone can leave deep scars, both emotionally and socially.